ndaeila/mrf-stream-server/README.md

 tail -c 5000 ./test-data/lifewise/secondary-gzipped/test-file | more

 ```

 But don't open the file!
 You need a specialized text editor capable of viewing only parts of a file at a time.
+Otherwise this is what happens:

 <img src="docs/img/run-out-of-memory.png" alt="Run out of memory" width="400">

 We can see what type of info is in the file with the aformentioned head and tail files.